 4.2.2 Budget announcement

 Another relevant event for welfare attitudes and support for redistribution is the annual budget announcement for the following year.
 This cannot be considered an unexpected event as the government provides prior indication of when it will be announced.
-Therefore, some participants might be expecting such event and cannot be considered an analogous to a control group in a quasi-experiment.
+Therefore, some participants might be expecting such an event and cannot be considered analogous to a control group in a quasi-experiment.
 Nevertheless, we hypothesise that the media coverage after the announcement may increase the salience of welfare policies and positively impact respondents’ support for redistribution.
 It is noteworthy that those who reported that they did not consume any media in a typical day were excluded from the analysis (between 3% and 10% depending on the round).

 The announcement dates in Ireland coincided with the European Social Survey fieldwork in six different years: 2006, 2009, 2011, 2012, 2014, and 2023.
-The Figure 4.8 shows the 7-day exponential moving average for the agreement with the statement that the government should reduce differences in income.
+Figure 4.8 shows the seven-day exponential moving average for the agreement with the statement that the government should reduce differences in income.
 The analyses use the same 60-day time window around the announcement of the budget.